railsgirls/guides.railsgirls.com/_pages/anynines.md

 *Created by Floor Drees, [@floordrees](https://twitter.com/floordrees)*

+{% coach %}
-__COACH__: Talk about the benefits of deploying to anynines vs utilising US data centers.
+Talk about the benefits of deploying to anynines vs utilising US data centers.
+{% endcoach %}

 ### Get yourself some anynines